hkamran80/lockbook/README.md

 # Lockbook
 ## A secure, open-source diary application

-### Help Wanted
+### Notice
-This project needs help regarding the encryption and decryption of user information and data.
+This project has been archived.
+Feel free to modify the source code.
+The replacement project is Diario.

 ### Development
 * Setting up the project: `npm install`